nyoshimizu/benfordspy/README.md

 Similar sets of strings can be passed on for rowblincl, and their respective variables for columns collblincl, collblexcl, and collbluncldefault.

 # To do:

 * Add more significance tests and check existing statistical tests.
 * Add web interface.
 * Incorporate regular expressions to data filtering.
-* Incororate filtering by cell ranges.
+* Incorporate filtering by cell ranges.